derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-12/02/2026 16:56:28 : 3 Database Admins walked into a NoSQL bar.
+13/02/2026 16:43:29 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A COBOL programmer makes millions with Y2K remediation and decides to get cryogenically frozen.
-"The year is 9999.
-You know COBOL, right?"
+Finding a good PHP developer is like looking for a needle in a haystack.
+Or is it a hackstack in a needle?
 <!-- replace-with-joke ends -->